nigelr/fracture/README.md

   Fracture.clear
 end
 ```
+This is to clear the set Fractures between each spec file

-In your spec
+#### In your spec
-for controllers you will need to add *render_views*
+If you want to test views from the controller spec you will need to add *render_views*, fracture will also work within view specs.

 ```ruby
 require 'spec_helper'